ibm-cloud-docs/vpc/cr-intro.md

    Only one custom routing table can be associated with a particular ingress traffic source.
 However, you can use different routing tables for different traffic sources.
 For example, routing table A might use Transit Gateway and VPC Zone, while routing table B uses Direct Link.
    {: note}

-## System routing table
+## Defining the system-implicit routing table
-{: #system-routing-table}
+{: #system-implicit-routing-table}

-You cannot configure a routing table to use the system routing table; it is populated automatically.
-The system routing table is used when no matching route is found in the custom routing table that is associated with the subnet where the traffic is egressing.
+You cannot configure a routing table to use the system-implicit routing table; it is populated automatically.
+The system-implicit routing table is used when no matching route is found in the custom routing table that is associated with the subnet where the traffic is egressing.
 If no match is found, the packet is dropped.

-A system routing table is maintained for each VPC.
-A VPC can have a presence in multiple zones, and the VPC's system routing table is different in each zone.
-For ingress routing, the system routing table contains only routes to each network interface in the VPC’s zone.
+A system-implicit routing table is maintained for each VPC.
+A VPC can have a presence in multiple zones, and the VPC's system-implicit routing table is different in each zone.
+For ingress routing, the system-implicit routing table contains only routes to each network interface in the VPC’s zone.

-This behavior can be avoided with a custom route table default route with an action of `drop`.
+This behavior can be avoided with a custom routing table default route with an action of `drop`.
 {: tip}

-The system route table contains:
+The system-implicit routing table contains:

 * Routes to the CIDR of each subnet in the VPC
 * Routes to subnets within the zone (statically maintained)
 * Routes to subnets in other zones that are learned through BGP
-* Dynamic routes learned through BGP (for example, Direct Link)
+* Dynamic routes learned through BGP (for example, Direct Link and Transit Gateway)
 * The default route for internet traffic (used when a public gateway or floating IP is associated with the VPC)
 * Routes to the classic infrastructure service network CIDRs (used when a service gateway is associated with the VPC), for example: